 What to pack when hiking Mount Tibrogargan

-Good Hiking Shoes, a backpack with water, snacks and a camera.
+Wear good hiking shoes and carry a backpack with water, snacks and a camera.

 Other Tips for hiking Mount Tibrogargan